Quicr/quicr-protocol-spec/moq-arch.md

 * The manifest has well known name on the Origin server.

-* The manifest would typically be a a group and new version of it could be published with an incremented ObjectID.
-Subscriptions of the group would get the latest copy of the manifest.

 Also to note, a given application might provide non QuicR mechanisms to retrieve the manifest.

 ## QuicR Video Objects

-Most video applications would use the application component et to identity which videos stream it was as well as the encoding point such as resolution and bit rate.
-Each independent decode set of frames would go in a single group, and each frame inside that group would go in a separate named object inside the group.
-The allows an application to review a given encoding of the video by subscribing to the applications component with a wildcard for group and object IDs.
+Most video applications would use the application component to identity the video stream, as well as the encoding point such as resolution and bit rate.
+Each independently decodable set of frames would go in a single group, and each frame inside that group would go in a separate named object inside the group.
+The allows an application to receive a given encoding of the video by subscribing just to the application component of the Name with a wildcard for group and object IDs.

-This allows a subscription to get all the frame in the current group if it joins lates, or wait till the group before starting to get data based on the subscription options.
-Changing to a different bitrate or resolution would use a a new subscripting to the appropriate
+This allows a subscription to get all the frame in the current group if it joins lates, or wait until the next group before starting to get data, based on the subscription options.
+Changing to a different bitrate or resolution would use a a new subscription to the appropriate Name.

-The QUIC transport that QuicR is running on provides the congestion controll but the application and see what objects are received and determin if it should change it's subscription to a different bitrate application component.
+The QUIC transport that QuicR is running on provides the congestion control but the application can see what objects are received and determine if it should change it's subscription to a different bitrate application component.

-Todays video is often encoded with I frames at a fixed internal but this can result in pulsing video quality.
-Future system may want to insert I frames at each change of scene resulting in groups with a variable number of frames.
+Todays video is often encoded with I-frames at a fixed internal but this can result in pulsing video quality.
+Future system may want to insert I-frames at each change of scene resulting in groups with a variable number of frames.
 QuicR easily supports that.

 ## QuicR Audio Objects